Obtaining a MA or a PhD degree is the dream of many a thousand of non-native English speaker students.

-Secondly, a good presentation of the argument is vital in a thesis.
 A good editor will notice if an argument is not made clearly, or if there is unnecessary repetitive material in the text.
 Sometimes, a thesis can be improved by changing sentence structure or replacing ‘conversational words’ by more academic words.
 This makes the thesis appear more professional.
 The English language is rich with words that have similar or even the same meanings, and there are often many ways of conveying the same thought, but usually one of these ways is better than all the others.
-Experienced editorsare aware of this and can find the best way of expressing your argument.
+Experienced editors are aware of this and can find the best way of expressing your argument.

-Thirdly, there is the matter of citation.
-The correct way of including citations can be complicated, in fact there are many accepted formats for citation.
-It is certainly vital that the candidate chooses one citation method and keeps to it throughout the document.
-The professional editor will correct any mistakes in citation formats, and also if quotation marks have been incorrectly used.
+Our professional editors will correct any mistakes in citation formats, and also if quotation marks have been incorrectly used.
 At the very least, it is a matter of common courtesy to acknowledge your sources and where it is obvious you have not done this, the editor will draw your attention to it.
 An example for this is text such as ‘Certain scholars contend that….’ or ‘According to a well-known researcher….’.

 While writing your thesis or dissertation you will have copied and pasted from other sources of literature - especially in the literature review section.